versatile-vidya/usb_mount_manager/README.md

   6. Detects malicious files and offers options for editing or deleting them.

 This tool is a valuable addition for systems requiring efficient USB device handling and can be further enhanced with features like GUI integration or support for advanced encryption methods in future iterations.

+## How to use :
+  1.Install lib-magic library
+  2.Run on command line :
+        make
+  3. Then type on command line : sudo ./usb